KallistaKomdeur/llm-project-ppm/README.md

 ### 1. Make sure Python is installed

-This project requires Python 3.9+.
+This project requires a Python version between 3.9 and 3.11 (I use 3.10).
 You can check your version by running the following in the terminal:

 ```bash
 python --version